An Estate Plan Can Prevent Problems

-At the Herman Law Firm, LLC, in Roswell, I handle a broad range of estate planning matters for clients throughout Fulton County, the surrounding Georgia communities and throughout the state of Georgia.
+At the Herman Law Firm, LLC, in Atlanta, I handle a broad range of estate planning matters for clients throughout Atlanta Metro Area, the surrounding Georgia communities and throughout the state of Georgia.
 I am here to provide you with the peace of mind that comes with having firm legal and financial plans in place.

 A Personal Approach To Estate Planning

 I will work with you closely to gain a clear picture of your overall financial situation and an understanding of your goals.
 I will craft an estate planning strategy that is suited to your unique circumstances.

 As a dedicated estate planning attorney, I am committed to helping my clients protect their assets and their wishes through the proactive preparation of documents such as:

 - Wills: Allows you to decide how your wealth and assets are to be distributed after death, and name guardians for your minor children, amongst other important items

 - Financial powers of attorney: Places decision-making authority over financial issues in the hands of people you trust

 - Trusts: Can achieve many important objectives, from preserving assets to helping loved ones avoid the probate process to avoiding serious tax implications

 - Advance health care directives (health care/medical power of attorney and living wills): Allows you to decide the types of medical treatment you would like to receive in certain situations (typically life-sustaining and end-of-life treatment) and places decision-making authority over medical issues in the hands of people you trust

 The decisions are yours.
 I am just here to provide you with the skilled guidance you need to make those decisions when dealing with critical estate planning matters.